kylescholl/MoreColors/README.md

 <h2> Usage </h2>
 Using this pod couldn't be any simpler!

-Import this statement at the top of whatever file you are using MoreColors with:
+Add this import statement at the top of whatever file you are using MoreColors with:

     import MoreColors
 In your file: